 The Dark Energy Camera Plane Survey (DECaPS) is a multi-band imaging survey obtained with the Dark Energy Camera (DECam) to map the Galactic Plane.
 Browse these pages to learn more about DECaPS and to access the data.
-The DECaPS overview paper (Schlafly et al. 2017) describes the survey in detail, including its goals, survey strategy, reduction, and calibration.
+The DECaPS DR2 overview paper (Saydjari et al. 2022) and the DECaPS DR1 overview paper (Schlafly et al. 2017) describe the survey in detail, including its goals, survey strategy, reduction, and calibration.
 More information is also available on the DECaPS team website.
-The table below contain an overview of DECaPS properties.

 |Area covered||~1000 deg2|

 |Depth (5σ, grizY)||23.7, 22.8, 22.2, 21.8, 21.0 mag|

 |Offsets to add to DECaPS mags to obtain AB (grizY)||0.020, 0.033, 0.024, 0.028, 0.011 mag|

 The table below lists the tables available in the decaps_dr1 database.
 A few important notes about the object table are listed on the DECaPS Catalogs webpage, and copied below for reference:

 A "good" detection in these catalogs means that the detection's central pixel had no "bad" flags set in the Community Pipeline data quality image, and that at least 85% of the source's flux (according to the model PSF and model location of the source) lands in a pixel with non-zero weight, according to the Community Pipeline inverse variance image.

 All fluxes are in units of "3631 Jy," so that the AB magnitudes of the stars are given by -2.5*log10(flux)